pschou/psudo/README.md

         Script to execute remotely
   -u string
-        Use this user rather than the current user
+        Use this user rather than the current user Args for script: file:filename.tmp - Upload a file into a temporary directory and give the path to the script arg:-c            - Specify an argument to feed into the script
 Examples:
-  psudo -c "date"  # print the date (for checking that the clocks are matching) psudo -s "script.sh" -- file:out  # upload the file "out" and execute the script with this as an arg psudo -c tar -- -C /tmp -xvzf file:data.tgz  # extract the uploaded tar+gz file into /tmp
+  psudo -c "date"  # print the date (for checking that the clocks are matching) psudo -s "script.sh" arg:-c file:out  # upload the file "out" and execute the script with args psudo -s "script.sh" -- -c file:out  # same but without the need for arg: prefix
 ```

 Example: